-"This incident shows that 100% assurance in Cyber security is not possible and large scale breaches in terms of volume and value are likely to be around for some time.
-The public and regulatory pressure after a breach is a situation that will show how prepared organizations are to respond.
+"This incident shows that 100% assurance in cybersecurity is not possible and large-scale breaches in terms of volume and value are likely to be around for some time.
+The public and regulatory pressure after a breach is a situation that will show how prepared organisations are to respond.

-Often overlooked by organizations until breached is "Breach discovery".
-This is where an organziation builds a focused programme around existing data and possible breaches and"Ring fences" critical data to limit exposure when breached followed by a proper cloud governance models that is driven by the business and data owners.
+Often overlooked by organisations until breached is "Breach discovery".
+This is where an organisation builds a focussed programme around existing data and possible breaches, and"ring fences" critical data to limit exposure when breached followed by a proper cloud governance model that is driven by the business and data owners.

 Hussein Bahgat (Regional CISO, Africa and Middle East, UAE)

-Misconfigurations, vulnerabilities etc are common and somewhat has become inevitable part of one’s organisation.
-It’s time that we think like a hacker and see our organisation as a prime target that will eventually help us to defend it well.
+Misconfigurations, vulnerabilities etc. are common and have somewhat become an inevitable part of one’s organisation.
+It’s time that we think like hackers and see our organisations as prime targets that will eventually help us to defend them well.
 Every CISO must strive to focus more on Incident Response and Planning.
 Organisations investing more on breach preparedness have come out to be more confident and successful than those that focus more on technology solutions."

 Mihir Joshi (AVP and Lead - Cyber Security, Cyber Risk and Compliance, India)